Need help resolving a Family Law negotiation or dispute?

 How much will litigation cost me?

-It is impossible to estimate our fee in advance in family law work because it is not possible to anticipate what work is going to be required.
+It is impossible to estimate the cost of family law litigation as it is not possible to anticipate what work is going to be required.
 The amount of professional costs and disbursements will vary depending on factors including:-